 Computer mice are the same – wireless mice can cause serious pain.

 We are certain that many of you have driven to the grocery store at 1 am because your keyboard failed just as you were about to do something important.

 Most people recommend buying two sets of rechargeable batteries and a charger.
 This is a great option for the environment, provided you keep your spare batteries charged.
 This is what most people don’t realize.
 Perhaps you should get a charger that has a digital display to show you exactly where you are.

 A wired keyboard (or wired mouse) never requires to be charged.
 They never go out of power at night on Sunday, even when you are finishing up a presentation.
 A wired USB keyboard is a winner in the power-requirements debate.
 However, wireless peripherals can last for months.

-Is there a difference in price between wireless and wired?
+Is there a difference in price between wireless and wired gaming keyboard?
 It’s kind of.
 Even compared to top-quality wired gaming keyboards, wireless keyboards will cost you quite a bit.

-Wireless models are more expensive than traditional models.
+Wireless gaming keyboards are more expensive than traditional models.
 However, they offer extra technology and convenience without wires.
 You decide if this is worth it.

 Although the Apex 7 is more expensive than the Logitech G915, it’s still $50 less expensive than the best wireless gaming keyboard. $50!
 This is a gaming mouse or money that you could use to buy a higher quality component.

 It doesn’t matter if you get a wired or wireless keyboard, it comes down to your specific needs.